captn3m0/terraform-data-duo-ips/README.md

 # terraform-http-duo-whitelist ![](https://img.shields.io/badge/license-MIT-blue.svg)

 This module provides an updated list of Duo's public CIDRs.
-These are maintained against the Duo Documentation: https://help.duo.com/s/article/1337
+These are maintained against the Duo Documentation: https://help.duo.com/s/article/1337.

+*NOTE*: This module has been renamed to <https://registry.terraform.io/modules/captn3m0/duo-ips>.
+Please use that for future updates.

 # Usage